,

 ~ AMAZING GRACE ~ by Artist: Bill Stephens Available at: Bill Stephens Digital Art This painting is © all rights reserved by the Artist/Licensee

-WE recently corresponded with a wonderful bible artist, Bill Stephens of Bill Stephens Digital Art, who told us why he stopped painting pictures of the face of Jesus.
+WE recently corresponded with a wonderful Bible artist, Bill Stephens of Bill Stephens Digital Art, who told us why he stopped painting pictures of the face of Jesus.
 Now he feels very strongly about this.
 In one email to us, he shared his strong viewpoint.
-It's good to show different opinions - even though we don't agree.
+It's good to show different opinions - even though we don't always agree.

 HE said he previously painted pictures of Jesus until he spoke with the late well-know pastor, Vernon Magee, who told him that he was guilty of making graven images with his early art.
 At first he thought that it was just his opinion, but a few years later, he said the Lord let him know that he was indeed guilty.
 Now perhaps He Misunderstood, but it Made a Difference.
 Since then, he said he has Never put a Face to the Lord again in his Art."